inikulin/parse5/packages/parse5-parser-stream/docs/index.md

 ▸ **on**(event: *"script"*, listener: *`function`*): `this`

-Raised then parser encounters a `<script>` element.
+Raised when parser encounters a `<script>` element.
 If this event has listeners, parsing will be suspended once it is emitted.
 So, if `<script>` has the `src` attribute, you can fetch it, execute and then resume parsing just like browsers do.

 *__example__*: